 - Three letters of recommendation: The online application will prompt you to provide the names and email addresses of three referees.
 We recommend referees who will be able to attest to your ability to carry out interdisciplinary academic work at the graduate level.

-- Curriculum vitae (optional)
+- Curriculum vitae (strongly encouraged)